BcLai0830/blog/README.md

+# blog system using django

-it can run in a server.
+-it can run in a server.

-just a blog system without comment system.
+-just a blog system without comment system.
+-it fuck up